kywoj/kywoj.github.io/_pages/resume.md

 <br/>**User Experience Research Intern**<br/>
 U-M Office of Enrollment Management: Ann Arbor, MI <br/>
 Oct.
 2017 – May 2019<br/>
- * Interviewed stakeholders across the university to learn how data related to recruitment, applications, and student events are currently managed.
+ * Interviewed stakeholders across the university and engaged them in participatory design activities to learn how data related to recruitment, applications, and student events were managed.
- * Analyzed complex, open-ended survey responses to identify task-specific requirements.
- * Designed research artifacts to facilitate data-informed administrative decision-making.
+ * Analyzed and synthesized learnings and presented findings and actionable recommendations to stakeholders to facilitate data-informed decisions regarding the adoption and implementation of CRM tools.

 <br/>**Instructional Design Fellow**<br/>
 Michigan Library Fellows Engagement Program: Ann Arbor, MI <br/>